Tel: 012 473 0339

 - managing the organisation’s performance in line with the PFMA of 1999 and other relevant legislation, policies and prescripts;

-- developing the service delivery improvement plans, service standards and charter; and developing an annual report to citizens in accordance with relevant legislation and Batho Pele Principles.
+- developing the service delivery improvement plans, service standards and charter; and developing an annual report to citizens in accordance with relevant legislation and the Batho Pele Principles.

 Director: Gilbert Letsoalo